Exchange Fluctuation Theorem for correlated quantum systems: Discussion of physical assumptions

 On the assumption of conservation of energy for the composite system $ABC$ and the adiabaticity of $C$ the averaged relation (\ref{average}) leads to

 where $T_A dS_A := \<dq\>$ corresponds heat flowing into $A$, and we assume for simplicity that no net work is done on $A$.
-The main point of this application is to display the contribution that the initial correlations between the primary subsystem and the reversible heat sink provide to the usual maximum work theorem, and in the process illustrate the well-known energetic value of correlations \cite{szilard-1929,bennett82,feedback, sania}.
+This does make the identification of $\Delta \epsilon$ with mechanical work, which can be debated as more or less sensible given that in extreme quantum regimes this can have broad distributions.
+We also make an identification of $S_A$ as the thermodynamic entropy, although again this is requires more care if the system is taken to finish out of equilibrium.
+We do not expand on these points here, but at the simplest level the main point of this application is to illustrate the contribution that the initial correlationsbetween the primary subsystem and the reversible heat sink provide to the usual maximum work theorem, and in the process illustrate the well-known energetic value of correlations \cite{szilard-1929,bennett82,feedback, sania}.